 Vassell has the physical gifts, but quite frankly a lot of prospects do.
 What makes Vassell different is a tactical understanding of the defensive side of the ball that makes him thrive in rotation.
 When one of his teammates slid over to aid on a drive, Vassell was always there to slide over and help to the open shooter at the moment of the pass.
 Oftentimes he'd be guarding the ball and his frantic on-ball defence would force a pass out and upon the ball being reversed, he was in position to take a charge in the paint in a moment's notice.

-Vassell gets everything out of his defensive abilities and it's what makes him a special prospect.
+Vassell gets everything out of his defensive abilities.
+It's what makes him a special prospect.

 The views on this page do not necessarily reflect the views of the NBA or its clubs.